Maps of northern lights forecast show where millions in U.S. could see aurora borealis this weekend

 Officials said people in the Southern U.S. who can't see the aurora with their naked eyes could still take some dazzling pictures with their phones.

 "Cellphones are much better than our eyes at capturing light," the Space Weather Prediction Center's Brent Gordon told reporters Friday.
-"Just go out your back door with a newer cellphone, and you'd be amazed at what you see in that picture than what you see with your eyes."
+"Just go out your back door and take a picture with a newer cellphone, and you'd be amazed at what you see in that picture versus what you see with your eyes."